EgecanCogulu/egecancogulu.github.io/_posts/2024-11-11-ab-testing.md

 The sampled data must be unbiased.
 Bootstrapping assumes the observed data sufficiently represents the underlying population.
 ## Conclusion
-Bootstrapping is a my go-to tool for estimating uncertainty and testing hypotheses, particularly when I am presenting to non-technical stakeholdders.
+Bootstrapping is my go-to tool for estimating uncertainty and testing hypotheses, particularly when I am presenting to non-technical stakeholders.
 Through this method, you can:

 * Understand (and visualize) the range of plausible values for your metrics.
 * Test hypotheses with fewer assumptions, leveraging the power of resampling.